Perfect contract and how to insert signature in word

 Step 2: Identify the contractual elements

 After defining the contractual type, you must address its subjective and objective elements.
 You should be able to identify the contractors, whether individuals or legal entities.
-It is necessary for you to have a complete qualification, covering name or corporate name, address, and personal data of the representative (in case of a legal entity).
+It is necessary for you to have a complete qualification, covering the name or corporate name, address, and personal data of the representative (in the case of a legal entity).

 Step 3: Establish contract values and payment method

 To make a practically perfect contract, you must include all bonuses and charges related to the relationship.
-It is recommended to state what each value refers to, as well as making the payment method clear.
+It is recommended to state what each value refers to, as well as make the payment method clear.
 Will, there be installments, or will the payment be made in full in cash?
 Is there a down payment or deadline?

 Step 4: Secure guarantees

 Guarantees are necessary instruments to ensure the fulfillment of the obligations contained in the contract, be it the payment of debts or the expenses arising from the document.
 When they do not exist, one party will only be able to count on the word of the other regarding execution, and it isn’t straightforward to make a practically perfect contract without guarantees.
-When the contract is not fulfilled, and there are no established guarantees, and the eventual legal dispute may be longer than usual.
+When the contract is not fulfilled, and there are no established guarantees, the eventual legal dispute may be longer than usual.
 In this step, you must understand how to insert signature in word to secure guarantee on your document.
 On almost all document types, the signature is essential.

 Step 5: Set a contract term

 To make a practically perfect contract, you need to evaluate how long the obligations will be executed.
-There are contracts for a fixed and indefinite term, and to establish a term for the duration of the contractual relationship, the parties must negotiate and take into account the type of document.
+There are contracts for fixed and indefinite terms, and to establish a term for the duration of the contractual relationship, the parties must negotiate and take into account the type of document.
 The rental agreement, for example, usually lasts at least 12 months.
 An employment contract is, as a rule, indeterminate, but it can also be determined, as in experience contracts.
 There are contractual relationships that have phases, for example.
-In these cases, you have to specify the renewal terms, the need for an amendment to extend the duration of the contract, among other points.
+In these cases, you have to specify the renewal terms, and the need for an amendment to extend the duration of the contract, among other points.